-I first created this trifle recipe for Jubilee Supper Club’s “Six Flags Over Mobile” meal as a nod to our city’s British roots.
+I first created this Pear and Gingersnap Trifle for Jubilee Supper Club’s “Six Flags Over Mobile” meal as a nod to our city’s British roots.
 This trifle is a holiday showpiece with gingersnap cookies, caramelized pears, salted caramel sauce, vanilla bean pastry cream, and whipped cream, topped with caramel sauce and whole gingersnaps.

 What is a trifle?